 Worn Out Fillings

-All fillings wear out eventually and replacement fillings are needed if they are worn down a lot, gaps around fillings that are leaking, decaying at the edges or broken.
+All fillings will wear out eventually and replacement fillings are needed if they are worn down a lot, or they develop gaps around fillings that are now leaking, decaying at the edges or broken.
 If fillings have been there many years then wear and tear is normal, we do chew and bite with them every day after all.

 There are many new choices apart from metal Amalgams, such as Composite, Ceramics and even Gold, with new advances in bonding and sealing filling to tooth too.
 Dr.Kilcoyne provides all aspects of Advanced Cosmetic Dentistry including all White fillings, bonding, sealing, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients welcome too!

 My silver/mercury fillings are wearing out and failing.
 What should I do?

 Everything wears out or fails eventually, and silver fillings are no exception.
 They have to endure an incredible amount of biting force, and as they age, they wear down, disintegrate and sometimes break.
 More subtly, fillings "leak" which means narrow gaps/spaces develop where the filling meets the tooth, allowing bacteria to get underneath fillings.
 Sometimes, even the tooth around a filling can break under a heavy bite or night-grinding!